Ideal Whale Watching Weather

 was somehow the centre of the whaling industry.

-The idea that Warrnambool had some connection while early
+The idea that Warrnambool had some connection with early

-whalers might be romantic to some, but it is totally incorrect.
+whalers might be romantic to some, but historiical evidence ( and plain logic) shows it is totally incorrect.

 Local Whale Watching

 The two main species of baleen whales that migrate to Australian

 waters each winter are the Humpback and Southern Right whales,

 the Humpbacks are the faster swimmers and they usually arrive

 off the south west coast of Victoria in late April to early